RobMans426/fuzzie-api-doc/Physical-Gift-Cards.md

+A gift card is sold offline to a user at a store.
+At this point, the POS needs to activate the gift card by making an API call to the Fuzzie servers.
+Only an activated gift card can later be redeemed.

 A Fuzzie gift card will have 2 unique codes associated with it.
+Both these codes will be unique to a particular gift card.

 1. Merchant Code: This code will be either visible on the gift card or embedded within a barcode or QR code.
 This code is used by the merchant, at the POS for activating the card.